How to fix Chronic Neck Pain : Postural Causes and A Unique Fix

 This quote was a first clue, but I couldn't understand it at the time, and even if I had, my shoulder blades seemed impossible to control, like wiggling one's ears.
 In a lucky break I remembered the "Fix the Shoulder Blades" exercise a physical therapist had shown me for torn rotator cuffs, and while observing my back in a mirror, I realized I was accomplishing the task of tilting the shoulder blades back up to vertical, and that I didn't have to think in terms of "acromions" and "coracoids".

-It was later I realized why a couple months of working hard at this exercise had stopped my neck from spasming every time I used my arms.
+It was later that I realized why a couple months of working hard at this exercise had stopped my neck from spasming every time I used my arms.
 It strengthened the muscles that anchor the shoulder blades to the thoracic spine, thus insuring that the weight of the arms and the forces generated by the arms in weight-bearing exercise would be transferred to the sturdier spinal column of the back, rather than hanging off the more delicate cervical spine of the neck.
-The weight of the arms transfers entirely to the shoulder blades which house the shoulder joint—the upper arm bone, the humerus, inserts into the glenoid cavity of the shoulder blade—and the shoulder blades have three ways of transferring those forces to the spinal column:
+The weight of the arms transfers entirely to the shoulder blade, which houses the shoulder joint.
+At the shoulder joint, the upper arm bone (the humerus) inserts into the glenoid cavity of the shoulder blade.
+The shoulder blades have three ways of transferring the arm's weight and forces generated to the spinal column:

 1. through a series of joints in the anterior shoulder girdle: acromion process of shoulder blade —> collar bone —> rib cage (consisting of sternum —> costal cartilages —> ribs —> thoracic spine).

-2. two groups of muscles, the Rhomboids, and Middle and Lower Trapezius, which attach the shoulder blades to the thoracic spine; and
+2. through two groups of muscles – the Rhomboids, and Middle and Lower Trapezius – which attach the shoulder blades to the thoracic spine; and

-3. two muscles, the Upper Trapezius and Levator Scapula that suspend the shoulder blades from cervical/neck vertebra.
+3. through two muscles – the Upper Trapezius and Levator Scapula – that suspend the shoulder blades from cervical/neck vertebra.

-So if the shoulder blades are not strongly anchored to the thoracic spine, which happens if the rhomboids, and middle and lower traps are weak, it is up to the upper traps and levator scapula to support the shoulder blades, which over-stresses them.
+If the shoulder blades are not strongly anchored to the thoracic spine, which happens if the rhomboids, and middle and lower traps are weak, it's the upper traps and levator scapula that must support the shoulder blades, which over-stresses/spasms these smaller muscles and pulls on the cervical vertebra, causing irritation at attachment points and sometimes to nerve roots.

 Height 22", Width 14"

-(The technical name for using mirrors while learning and doing an exercise is "neuromuscular re-education with mirrors" and is done for people, who have had some forms of paralysis, and need to relearn how to use their muscles.
+— The technical name for using mirrors while learning and doing an exercise is "neuromuscular re-education with mirrors" and is done for people, who have some forms of paralysis and need to re-learn how to use their muscles.
 Similarly, those of us with poor shoulder blade position and function need to be able to see our backs to figure out how to correct the problem.
-Most of us, in our whole lives, have rarely see our backs and have no mind map of what the structures back there look like or how they move.
-It doesn't help that some of those back muscles don't have sensory inputs anyway.
+Most of us, in our whole lives, have rarely see our backs and have no mind map of what the structures look like or how they move.
+It doesn't help that some of those back muscles lack sensory input.
 There are people who may be able to learn this exercise without mirrors but for those of us with poor body awareness, mirrors are necessary.
-I absolutely needed them.
-The touch of another person was not enough, neither was someone telling me what my shoulder blades were doing.
-I needed to see for myself.)
+I absolutely needed them; the touch of the physical therapist guiding me through the shoulder blade pull-down exercise was not enough, neither was someone telling me what my shoulder blades were doing.
+I needed to see for myself.

-3. Check distance between shoulder blades - if less than 5 inches apart do not do part 2- "Pinching the shoulder blades."
+3. Check distance between shoulder blades - if less than 4 or 5 inches apart do not do part 2- "Pinching the shoulder blades."
 The muscles between shoulder blades are already strong.

-— For those with depressed shoulder blades, "Pinching the shoulder blades" should still be okay if the shoulder blades at rest are more than 5 inches apart in back.
-But make sure at the same time to also "shrug" or lift the tops of the shoulders, an inch or so, toward the ears.
+— For those with depressed shoulder blades, "Pinching the shoulder blades" should still be okay if the shoulder blades at rest are more than 4 or 5 inches apart in back.
+But make sure at the same time to also "shrug up" or lift the tops of the shoulders, an inch or so, toward the ears.
 The pinching together of shoulder blades helps strengthen the rhomboids, while lifting the shoulders activates and shortens the upper trapezius.
-Both the rhomboids and upper trapezius are over-stretched when shoulder blades are depressed.
+Both the rhomboids and upper trapezius are over-stretched when shoulder blades are depressed, and the lower trapezius is too short and tight.
+Doing a high shrug with shoulders up as high as they will go, also stretches the lower trapezius and helps the shoulder blades rise higher.

-The Exercise: While watching one's back in the mirror follow these steps:
+The Exercise: While observing one's back in the mirror, follow these steps:

-#1— Pulling Down the Shoulder Blades: Slightly lift the tops of the shoulders, then rotate them back and down in a smooth motion that continues by pulling down the shoulder blades (scapulas).
-The effort should be felt in the mid to lower back, where muscles from below — the lower trapezius and perhaps lower fibers of serratus anterior (see last illustration below) contract and pull down on the shoulder blades. (the shoulder blades don't actually move much, and they shouldn't, but they tilt up vertically and the kephotic curve of upper and mid-back lessens.)
-Very importantly, the movement takes place in back and not directly on top of shoulders.
-Done correctly there is minimal depression at top of shoulders.
-[Self Check #1: facing the mirror repeat the pull down and check that the tops of the shoulders do not depress]
+#1– Pull Down the Shoulder Blades by slightly lifting tops of shoulders, then rotate them back and down in a smooth motion that continues by pulling down the shoulder blades.
+The effort should be felt in the mid to lower back, where muscles from below — the lower trapezius and perhaps lower fibers of serratus anterior (see last illustration below) contract and pull down on the shoulder blades.
+(The shoulder blades don't actually move much, and they shouldn't, but their tops tilt up vertically allowing the shoulder blade to lie flat against the posterior ribcage/upper to mid-back; margins of the blades closest to the spine should be parallel with each other.
+The results should be that the kephotic curve of the thoracic spine flattens (if flexible), and the neck and head come back into line with the spinal column.)
+Very importantly, the movement takes place in back and not directly on top of the shoulders.
+Done correctly there is minimal depression at tops of shoulders.

 See the video: Best Exercises for Shoulder Impingement.

-#2— Hold #1 and add Pinching the Shoulder Blades Together without letting shoulders shrug up and hold both for five seconds.
-Effort should come from between the shoulder blades, not from moving or twisting arms or hands. (#2 is not needed if shoulder blades are generally held less than five inches apart*at rest; which indicates that intrascapular muscles are already strong.
+#2– Hold step #1 (Pull Down the Shoulder Blades) and add "Pinch the Shoulder Blades Together" without letting shoulders shrug up.
+Effort should come from between the shoulder blades, not from moving or twisting arms or hands. (#2 is not needed if shoulder blades are generally held less than five inches apart*at rest; which indicates that intrascapular muscles are already strong, and rhomboid antagonist —the serratus anterior— may be elongated and weak.
+Healthy scapular movement depends on balance.

-*this measurement may be closer to six inches depending on a person's bone structure; if uncertain, aim for maximizing shoulder span at rest; shoulder span narrows whether shoulders are rounded forward (when shoulder blades are too far apart) or pulled back too far (when shoulder blades are too close together).
+*this measurement may be closer to 4.5 inches or to 6 inches depending on the width of an individual's ribcage; if uncertain, aim for maximizing shoulder width at rest; shoulder width narrows when shoulders are rounded forward (when shoulder blades are too far apart) or pulled back too far (when shoulder blades are too close together).

-#4 — Hold all positions and tense back muscles, getting them to "pop out" for an isometric strengthening exercise.
+#3 – Hold all positions and tense back muscles, getting them to "pop out" for an isometric strengthening exercise.
+(5 seconds to start)

 [Self Check #2: Adjust mirrors to see upper body in profile.
-Hold all positions of the exercise and observe results on posture.
-Hopefully flattening of thoracic kephosis and lifting of chest is seen.]
+Hold all positions of the exercise and note the results on posture.
+Hopefully flattening of thoracic kephosis and elimination of forward head is seen.]

 At first aim to get the movements right.
 Then hold for longer and do more repetitions.
-If there is a feeling of strain and arching of the mid and lower back, adjust the effort accordingly (the lower trapezius augments the back extensors in increasing the lumbar lordotic curve), or tighten the abdominal muscles; activation of the rectus abdominis, the vertical "6-pack muscle" down the center of the abdomen, works to tip the pelvis up and back, counteracting the action of the back extensors and flattening the lumbar curve.
+If there is a feeling of strain and arching of the mid and lower back, adjust the effort accordingly (the lower trapezius augments the back extensors in increasing the lumbar lordotic curve), and/or tighten the abdominal muscles; activation of the rectus abdominis, the vertical "6-pack muscle" down the center of the abdomen, works to tip the pelvis up and back, which counteracts the action of the back extensors in increasing lumbar curve.

 What if the chest muscles are so tight that shoulder blades cannot be pulled down in back?
 One of the chest muscles—the pectoralis minor—arises from the front of ribs 3, 4 and 5 and inserts on the coracoid process of the shoulder blade.
 It is responsible for pulling on and tilting the top of the shoulder blade down, toward the front of the body.

-If very tight and short, the pectoralis minor may need to be stretched to allow the shoulder blades to tilt back up.
+If very tight and short, the pectoralis minor may need to be stretched first to allow the shoulder blades to tilt back up.
 It is best if a therapist helps with this.
 The Unilateral Corner Stretch is reported to yield the best pec minor stretch, but there is a risk that the anterior shoulder capsule will be over-stretched.
+For those willing to take the risk, I have added back instructions and illustrations plus precautions on doing the pec minor stretch.
 Mike Reinold has a good home pec minor stretch.
 Here is a variation for those without a therapy table: Lie on your back on a mat or carpeted floor, with head and upper back supported by a large pillow.
 Do a "snow angel"—raise arms along the sides until in a wide "V" position, with palms up.
 Let the shoulders relax and drop back.
 Feel the stretch in the area of the pec minor (upper chest) that's shown in the illustration, and not the front of the shoulder joint.
 There should not be any tingling or pain down the arm.
 Remain in this position for 30 seconds.
 In time, extend the hold for a minute or more.

 (One reader commented that he takes a hot shower to help loosen tight chest muscles before doing the 'fix the shoulder blade' exercise.
 Another reader found a marked reduction in muscle tightness with dry needling of trigger points in the chest, upper traps, levator, deltoids, and back (including rhomboids).
-But a note of caution: "She can needle all these areas, however some spots she can't, due to the risk of hitting arteries and lungs.")
+But a note of caution: "She can needle all these areas, however some spots she can't, due to the risk of hitting arteries and lungs."
+Caveat: for those with very inflamed muscles, any kind of needling, message, and other hand-on treatments may worsen symptoms.)

 *Muscle tone is muscle contraction/tension that we are not consciously aware of.
 Without muscle tone, our bodies would fall in a heap.
 Ultimately the goal in postural correction is to increase muscle tone in the muscles needed to maintain that correction and decrease muscle tone in muscles that oppose it.
 And by doing so, develop balanced posture that we don't have to continually think about to maintain.
 That means balanced posture must turn into a habit.